Four Tarot Divination Books That Are Worth The Money

 Book 2: Paul Fenton-Smith’s Advanced Tarot

 Like McCarthy, Paul Fenton-Smith is a psychic.
 Except he reads more for corporate clients (or claims to).
-If McCarthy has read for corporate clients then she hasn’t humble-bragged about it.
+If McCarthy has read for corporate clients then she hasn’t humble-bragged about it for marketing purposes.
 Fenton-Smith is also a bit of a performer and I wouldn’t know enough about him to determine his legitimacy.

 However, I like his book, Advanced Tarot for it’s frequent use of example readings.
 For aspiring professionals, it’s like having a personal mentor to guide you.
 In particular, Fenton-Smith demonstrates how to deal in an empathetic but professionally detached manner with all manner of personal issues that people might face and gives a very useful insight into what it’s like to work with members of the public for your living.
 Those who have not worked with the public before will find this information useful in the sense of ‘forewarned is forearmed’.